MistyCommunity/Documentation/src/content/docs/apps/companion-app.md

 # {{title}}

 The Misty Companion app allows you to set up Bluetooth and Wi-Fi connections to your robot.
-You can also check Misty's battery level, drive Misty and create maps.
+You can also drive Misty and see information about Misty's software.

-You should receive an email inviting you to download the current version of the Misty Companion app, as well as email updates when new versions are available.
+As a Field Trial developer, you should receive an email inviting you to download the current version of the Misty Companion app, as well as email updates when new versions are available.
 Because the app is updated very frequently, it's good to check for new versions often.

 **Note:** It's not generally recommended for multiple users to each use a separate instance of the Misty Companion app to connect and send commands to a single Misty robot.
 If more than one person does connect to Misty at the same time, as in a class or group development environment, they will need to take turns sending commands, or Misty may appear to respond unpredictably.